 Testing with Micro:bit based hardware

 The latest HandShake hardware is based on the BBC Micro:bit.
 One Micro:bit is worn on the wrist and a second is connected to a laptop or communications device.
-When the student moves their wrist, the motion is detected by the Micro:bit on the wrist.
-This uses the built in radio to signal the Micro:bit connected to the laptop.
-This then triggers an event on the laptop.
-This trigger can also be used as switch to control communications software, such as Sensory Software’s Grid software.
+When a gesture is made, the motion is detected by the Micro:bit on the wrist.
+This Micro: bit uses its radio to signal the Micro:bit connected to the laptop.
+This Micro:bit then triggers an event on the laptop through the USB cable connected to the laptop.
+The trigger can also be used as switch to control communications software, such as Smartbox’s Grid software.
 Thanks to Sensory Software for giving me a licence for this software to allow me to test the hardware with it.

 For initial testing, we asked two of the students at Beaumont to operate a light through gesture.
 Please see the video below.

 The advantage of using the Micro:bit is that somebody else makes them!
 Rather than my having to construct my own kludge, somebody else has kindly made a board which has all the widgets I need.
 The Micro:bit boards are around £12 each.
 You need two for this project.
 Instructions on how to make your own fashionable wrist holder for a Micro:bit from a £3 iPod arm band are here.
 All of the code and a manual showing how to replicate the system can be found on my GitHub site at: https://github.com/hardwaremonkey/microbit